 I think when most people think about the first amendment, they think in terms of the speaker.
 Who gets to speak?
-Free speech.
-Freedom of expression.
+What do they get to say?
 Everyone gets to say whatever the fuck they want.
 Cuz this is ‘Merica.

 I’ve been thinking about free speech a lot since this administration took office, as many of us have.
 All the shit we’ve had to listen to and read and see, has made me and others think about who gets to talk and what should or shouldn’t be said in public.

 You get to a point, if you haven’t already, when you have to question the very value of free speech.
 Is it worth it to have racists marching around with torches and saying stupid, threatening shit?
 Is it worth it to have posters pasted up in colleges bemoaning the oppression of white men?
 “You’re not alone, white dudes!”
 I’ve always just assumed that free speech was a good thing.
 But I’ve started to ask myself why.

 Is it a good thing to have unrestrained speech?
 Should speech be free?

 Now, instead of thinking in terms of people who talk a lot, I imagined a person who doesn’t talk much.
 The common consumer of speech, which is most of us, doesn’t have a microphone or a pod cast or a national news channel or a column in The New York Times or a job at a media outlet to amplify their speech when they do speak.
 Most of us, most of the time, just listen.
 We might have a blog.
 We may make comments on Facebook.
 But really the reach of the common person’s speech is highly limited.
 Mostly we listen (and watch and read) to others with the power of greater reach.